-*Get good grades in your college prep courses: most 4-year colleges recommend 4 years of English, 4 years of Math (must include Algebra 1, Geometry and Algebra 2), 4 years of Science (must include Biology and Chemistry or Physics), 4 years of Social Studies, 2-3 years of a Foreign Language, 1 year of Fine Arts, and 1 year of Physical Education or Athletics.
+*Get good grades in your college prep courses: most 4-year colleges recommend 4 years of English, 4 years of Math (must include Algebra 1, Geometry and Algebra 2), 4 years of Science (must include Biology and Chemistry or Physics), 4 years of Social Studies, 2-3 years of a Foreign Language, 1 year of Fine Arts, 1 year of Technology and 1 year of Physical Education or Athletics.

 *Be involved in activities, clubs and organizations both in and out of school.
 Colleges are looking for students who are active and involved in their school and community.
 They are also looking for students who have leadership abilities, unique experiences, and an interest in community service.

 *Start creating or a resume` to use for college admissions and scholarship applications.
 Include all of your activities, awards, honors, unique experiences, community service, jobs, etc. This record will be helpful when you are completing applications—and anyone writing a recommendation letter for you will appreciate having this information.